danielelozzi/SPEED/README.md

 3.  **Dynamic AOI (Manual Keyframes)**: A user-defined AOI path created by setting its position and size at key moments in the video.
 4.  **Real-time visualization**: A real-time visualization of external and internal camera with YOLO AOI and manual multiple AOI, allowing the visualization of blink, pupillometry, fragmentation and events management.
 5. **Data Viewer**: A separate window that allow the visualization of DICOM/BIDS metadata and the visualization/plot the data.
-6. **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, and pose estimation using various YOLO models.
+6. **Multi-Task YOLO**: Pre-trained and custom object detection, segmentation, pose estimation, and oriented bounding box (OBB) detection using various YOLO models.

 7. **Advanced Tracking and Re-identification (Re-ID)**: Utilize robust trackers like BoT-SORT and ByteTrack to maintain object identities across frames, even through occlusions.
 This is crucial for accurately analyzing interactions with specific objects or people over time.
 7. **Video-in-Video**: A specialized video generation mode that replaces the scene camera view with the on-screen content the user is watching, synchronized with gaze and events.